• Skip to primary navigation

 Located inside the tank, the flapper controls the release of water from tank to bowl.
 It could either need adjusting or replacing, so let’s assess the situation.
 We have plenty of guidance and advice, you and your toilet are in good hands!

+If your flapper needs to be replaced, first turn off the water supply to the toilet and flush it to drain the tank.
+Then remove the flapper: unclip the chain and pull the flapper out from under the two pegs or slide it up over the overflow tube.
+Not all flappers are universal.
 To ensure the correct fit, take your old flapper with you to the store when buying your new one.
 Korky is our recommendation if you’re looking for a reliable brand, but there are plenty out there.
+You can follow our easy guide for flapper replacement.

 Reason #2 – Too Much Water in the Tank

-If your float is damaged or worn, it needs replacing.
-We have a great guide on how to adjust or replace your float cup, make sure to check it out!
+We have a great guide on how to adjust or replace your float, make sure to check it out!

 Final Thoughts

-Fixing a double flusher is an easy and necessary process, saving your wallet and the environment.
-Following our instructions will resolve your flushing issue quickly and easily, solving your problem solo and successfully.
+Fixing a double flusher is easy and essential, saving your wallet and the environment.
+Follow our instructions and you can avoid a call to the plumber and solve the problem on your own.
 Happy flushing!

 Footer